TONGARIRO ALPINE CROSSING

 How long does it take to walk Tongariro Crossing?

-- Mangatepopo Car Park to Soda Springs: Allow one and a half hours
+- Mangatepopo Car Park to Soda Springs: 1.5 hours

-- Soda Springs to South Crater: Allow one hour
+- Soda Springs to South Crater: 1 hour

-- South Crater to Red Crater:.
-Allow one hour
+- South Crater to Red Crater: 1 hour

-- Blue Lake To Ketetahi Hut:.
-Allow one hour
+- Blue Lake to Ketetahi Hut: 1 hour

-- Ketetahi Hut to Ketetahi Carpark: Allow two hours
+- Ketetahi Hut to Ketetahi Car Park: 2 hours

 How difficult is the Tongariro Crossing?